SCRFA Travel Award

-The SCRFA Student Travel Award of US$800 is available for a student working on fish aggregations in the Gulf of Mexico, Caribbean or eastern tropical Pacific Ocean to attend the GCFI 75 meeting in November 2022.
-The Award is to encourage and help students to work on fish aggregations and showcase their ideas and work in a talk at GCFI.
+The SCRFA Student Travel Award of US$800 is available for a student working on fish aggregations (FSAs) in the Gulf of Mexico, Caribbean or eastern tropical Pacific Ocean to attend and present a talk at the GCFI 76 meeting in November 2023.
+The Award is to encourage and help students to work on fish aggregations and showcase their ideas and engage with other people working on FSAs at GCFI.

 The student must meet the following criteria:

 - Be currently enrolled as a University student.

-2. Be working on, or proposing to work on fish aggregations in the Gulf of Mexico, Caribbean or tropical east Pacific Ocean.
+- Be working on, or proposing to work on FSAs in the Gulf of Mexico, Caribbean or tropical east Pacific Ocean.

 - The application must be received by July 1, 2023, and include the following:

 - Short letter to SCRFA detailing the importance of attending GCFI

 - Abstract submitted to GCFI for a presentation (talk) which addresses any of the Award themes below

 - A letter from their major professor stating their current academic standing, and their progress toward their degree

-SCRFA will make their decision by 1 September 2022.
-The student receiving the award:
+SCRFA will make their decision shortly after and he student receiving the award:

 - Must let SCRFA know by 15 September, 2023 if they will attend the GCFI meeting.

-- Will be responsible for organising relevant travel including visas.
+- Will be responsible for organising their own travel including visas.

 - Will be eligible to compete for other GCFI awards.

 - Must attend the entire GCFI, give a presentation (talk) and will receive the award during the student award presentation at the GCFI meeting, with possible media.

 Applications and further information enquiries are to be sent directly to Martin Russell ([email protected])

-The proposed presentation and paper should be on current or proposed study on fish aggregations, addressing any of the following themes.
+The proposed presentation and paper should be on current or proposed study on FSAs, addressing any of the following themes.

 - Education and Information